socketsupply/sockets.sh/src/docs/faq.md

 There is a complementary application performance management product (APM), Network Operator, that can diagnose and remediate issues within the production apps you build.

+### How is Socket different from other hybrid-native app tooling, such as Electron, Tauri, NativeScript, React Native, Ionic, etc?

+Socket is the first and only runtime to be cross-platform across desktop and mobile.
+Write once, run anywhere (iOS, Android, Linux, Windows, MacOS, and more!).
+It’s built from scratch, 1000 lines of code, 1.5MB binary size and has a significantly small memory footprint compared to others.
+However, the most important core differentiation are JavaScript APIs that provide Bluetooth, UDP, and robust file system access.
+These make it possible to create an entirely new class of P2P and local-first apps.
+Apps where users can communicate directly, without the Cloud.
+Every other runtime is a means to an end, ours is intended to subvert Cloud infrastructure entirely ;)

 ### How can I trust what Socket is doing with my applications?

 Socket is open-source.
 We would love for you to read all our code and see how we're doing things!